Brainstem: Appearance

 The most medial part of the medulla is the posterior median sulcus.
 Moving laterally on each side is the gracile fasciculus, and lateral to that is the cuneate fasciculus.
 Superior to each of these, and directly inferior to the obex, are the gracile and cuneate tubercles, respectively.
 Underlying these are their respective nuclei.
 The obex marks the end of the fourth ventricle and the beginning of the central canal.
 The posterior intermediate sulcus separates the gracile fasciculus from the cuneate fasciculus.
 Lateral to the cuneate fasciculus is the lateral funiculus.

 Superior to the obex is the floor of the fourth ventricle.
 In the floor of the fourth ventricle, various nuclei can be visualized by the small bumps that they make in the overlying tissue.
 In the midline and directly superior to the obex is the vagal trigone and superior to that it the hypoglossal trigone.
 Underlying each of these are motor nuclei for the respective cranial nerves.
 Superior to these trigones are fibers running laterally in both directions.
 These fibers are known collectively as the striae medullares.
 Continuing in a rostral direction, the large bumps are called the facial colliculi.
 Each facial colliculus, contrary to their names, do not contain the facial nerve nuclei.
 Instead, they have facial nerve axons traversing superficial to underlying abducens (CN VI) nuclei.
 Lateral to all these bumps previously discussed is an indented line, or sulcus that runs rostrally, and is known as the sulcus limitans.
 This separates the medial motor neurons from the lateral sensory neurons.
 Lateral to the sulcus limitans is the area of the vestibular system, which is involved in special sensation.
 Moving rostrally, the inferior, middle, and superior cerebellar peduncles are found connecting the midbrain to the cerebellum.
 Directly rostral to the superior cerebellar peduncle, there is the superior medullary velum and then the two trochlear nerves.
 This marks the end of the pons as the inferior colliculus is directly rostral and marks the caudal midbrain.
 Middle cerebellar peduncle is located inferior and lateral to the superior cerebellar peduncle, connecting pons to the cerebellum.
 Likewise, inferior cerebellar peduncle is found connecting the medulla oblongata to the cerebellum.

 Blood supply

 The brainstem receives blood via the vertebral arteries, shown here.

 The main supply of blood to the brainstem is provided by the basilar arteries and the vertebral arteries.
-It is important to note that there is a bit of variability in how these arteries connect and supply blood to the brain, such as where the arteries fuse or are reinforced.
+There is variability in how these arteries connect and supply blood to the brain, such as where the arteries fuse or are reinforced.
 The variability that exists allows for syndromes to be introduced if certain vessels are excluded from where they should normally be.
 Syndromes can be in fragments or combinations depending on how the vessels are arranged and if the brain is getting adequate blood supply.